Acacia: History

-The genus Acacia was considered to contain some 1352 species leading to 1986.
+The genus Acacia was considered to contain some 1,352 species until 1986.
 That year, Leslie Pedley questioned the monophyletic nature of the genus, and proposed a split into three genera: Acacia sensu stricto (161 species), Senegalia (231 species) and Racosperma (960 species), the last name first proposed in 1829 by Carl Friedrich Philipp von Martius as the name of a section in Acacia, but raised to generic rank in 1835.
 In 2003, Pedley published a paper with 834 new combinations in Racosperma for species, most of which were formerly placed in Acacia.
 All but 10 of these species are native to Australasia, where it constitutes the largest plant genus.

 In the early 2000s, it had become evident that the genus was not monophyletic and that several divergent lineages needed to be placed in separate genera.
 One lineage comprising over 900 species mainly native to Wallacea, Australia, New Guinea, and Indonesia was not closely related to the much smaller African lineage group containing the type species.
 This meant that the Australasian lineage, by far the most prolific in number of species, would need to be renamed.
-This caused controversy between South African and Australian botanists, who both claimed Acacia as a symbol of their respective nations and wished to retain the name for their respective branch.
+This led to a nomenclatural dispute among botanists over which lineage should retain the name Acacia.
+Proponents argued that conserving Acacia with a new type would minimize nomenclatural disruption by allowing the much larger, predominantly Australian lineage to retain the name., whereas opponents argued that the original type should be retained under the normal principles of typification and priority, noting that the affected taxa were widely distributed across Africa, Asia, and the Americas and that the resulting name changes would impose disproportionate economic costs on developing countries.

 Pedley's proposed name of Racosperma for this group had received little acclaim in the botanical community, especially by Australians.
 Australian botanists proposed a different solution, setting a different type species for Acacia, Acacia penninervis, allowing the largest number of species to remain in Acacia, resulting in the two pan-tropical lineages being renamed Vachellia and Senegalia, and the two endemic American lineages renamed Acaciella and Mariosousa.

 In 2003, Anthony Orchard and Bruce Maslin filed a proposal to conserve the name Acacia with a different type, to retain the Australasian group of species in the genus Acacia.
 Following a controversial decision to choose a new type for Acacia in 2005, the Australian component of Acacia sensu lato now retains the name Acacia.
 At the 2011 International Botanical Congress held in Melbourne, Australia, the decision to use the name Acacia, rather than the proposed Racosperma for this genus, was upheld.
-Other Acacia s.l. taxa continue to be called Acacia by those considering the entire group as one genus.

-The Australian species of the genus Paraserianthes s.l. ,namely P. Iophantha, are deemed its closest relatives.
+The Australian species of the genus Paraserianthes s.l., namely P. Iophantha, are deemed its closest relatives.
 The nearest relatives of Acacia and Paraserianthes s.l. in turn include the Australian and Southeast Asian genera Archidendron, Archidendropsis, Pararchidendron and Wallaceodendron, all Mimosoideae.